-DEFRA provides information on importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation) from outside the EU
+DEFRA provides information on importing organic products (live or unprocessed agricultural products, processed agricultural for use as food or feed and vegetative propagating material and seeds for cultivation) from third countries.

-Food contact materials and articles, including those used for food packaging, are controlled by a comprehensive EU harmonised legislation that has been fully implemented in the UK.
+Food contact materials and articles, including those used for food packaging, are controlled by retained UK law.
 This legislation is particularly thorough in its control of plastic materials and articles intended for food use.

 For information on the safety of packaging please contact the Food Contact Materials team by email.

 For general enquiries on food hygiene please contact the Food Hygiene Policy team by email.